aro member benefits

-About spARO
+About sparo

 The student, postdoc, resident and fellow chapter of the Association for Research in Otolaryngology (ARO) is an inclusive group for any trainee participating in ARO-related activities.
 Our goal is to help trainees learn the ropes of a professional career in speech and hearing-related sciences.
 Trainees are anyone currently or within 7 years of schooling.